florence/cover/README.md

 install via `raco pkg install better-test`.
 To install for development, checkout the repo into a folder named `Better Test` and in the parent directory run `raco pkg install better-test/`.

-If you're doing developement remember: better-test *cannot* run on itself.

 ## How to use

 To view the arguments for Better Test run `raco better-test -h`.